The Miami Valley

-Emmy-Award Winning Actress
+Oscar and Emmy-Award Winning Actress

 Allison Janney was a celebrated participant in the arts and theater at MVS before she departed for The Hotchkiss School in Connecticut.
 Upon graduation, Janney returned to Ohio where she enrolled at Kenyon College.
 As a freshman, she auditioned for and earned a part in a play directed by Paul Newman, a Kenyon alum.
 Soon after, Newmand and his wife Joanne Woodward, suggested she study at the Neighborhood Playhouse in New York.
 There she made her Broadway debut in Noel Coward’s Present Laughter for which she earned the Outer Critics Circle Award and Clarence Derwent Award.
 She also appeared in Arthur Miller’s A View from the Bridge, receiving her first Tony award nomination and winning the Outer Critics Circle Award.
 In 2009, Janney starred in her first Broadway musical 9 to 5, for which she earned another Tony nomination and won the Drama Desk Award.